 Eating for Recovery

 It’s not unusual when you are unwell or recovering from illness to have problems with your appetite or for your body to need extra nutrients.
 You may find that you have lost weight, feel weaker or less able to do the activities in life that are important to you.
 Symptoms like this can sometimes be a sign of malnutrition, which means your body stores of nutrients like protein and vitamins may be low.
-Good nutrition in addition to being active is essential in helping you recover from COVID-19.
+Good nutrition in addition to being active is essential in helping you to recover.

 If you are worried about your appetite or any unplanned weight loss, you can use the BAPEN nutritional screening tool to check your risk.
 The malnutrition screening tool will tell you if you are at low, medium or high risk and give you first-line advice to help you overcome some of these problems.
 If your result is high risk, it is important to contact your healthcare team and request a referral to a dietitian for individual advice and support.